Get started with Microsoft Teams for remote learning

 Teams licenses need to be enabled for users and then licenses need to be assigned to the users before they can use Teams capabilities.
-Teams relies on additional Microsoft 365 capabilities such as Office 365 groups, Exchange, SharePoint and OneDrive to enable collaborative scenarios.
+Teams relies on additional Microsoft 365 capabilities such as Microsoft 365 groups, Exchange, SharePoint and OneDrive to enable collaborative scenarios.
 Users receive the best Teams experience if all these services are also enabled.
 Teams is supported for users who have email hosted by Google.

 Microsoft Teams is included in Office 365 A1, which is free for educational institutions.
-For IT guidance on how to deploy Office 365 and get your entire school started on Teams, check out this page.
+For IT guidance on how to deploy Office 365 and get your entire educational institution started on Teams, check out this page.
 For support, you can file a ticket here and for trainings on Teams, visit your local Microsoft Store to speak with a Specialist.